bergercookie/bergercookie.github.io/_posts/2020-03-08-linux-tooling.md

 machines.
 Most probably not all of these bullets are going to be useful in your case, but I hope that at there will be at least a 10% of them which you won't have come across before or that you'll find useful and add to your arsenal.

+P.S.
+Parts wrapped in `[[  ]]` are links to articles not added yet.

+### HTOP - Do not show individual user threads / group them all under the process

+Just press `H`.
+This is handy for monitoring the memory/CPU usage of the whole process instead of just its threads.

 ### Set the time / timezone